 There are a number of wind farm developments in East Kintyre which are having, and will continue to have an impact on the community of East Kintyre.

-The East Kintyre Community wish to build strong, positive relationships with developers of approved wind farms to ensure the future economic viability of the area.
-There are two routes which can make this happen - Community Shared Ownership in local wind farms and genuine, transparent Community Benefit Funds delivered directly to the community.
+The East Kintyre Community wishes to build strong, positive relationships with developers of approved wind farms to ensure the future economic viability of the area.
+There are two routes which can make this happen - Community Shared Ownership in local wind farms, and genuine, transparent Community Benefit Funds delivered directly to the community.

 East Kintyre community groups looking to apply for grants for projects from the local Windfarm Community Benefit Funds should check out the following sections on criteria, how and when to apply: